oigwe-frx/dataAnalytics_hackerNews/README.md

 Avg Show Comments: 10.31669535283993

 ```
 Based on the data analyzed, posts that begin with "Ask HN" receive on average more comments.
+Since ask posts are more likely to receive comments, we'll focus our remaining analysis just on these posts.

 ### Cleaning Goal 2: Duplicates
 The googleplaystore.csv has multiple entries for some apps.